daleonpz/baremetallics/me/index.md

 Hi ᶘ ᵒᴥᵒᶅ,

 My name is Daniel.
 An old computer and good internet connection is what I have.
+And...
 Eclipse, in my opinion, is a big piece of shit.
 I just wanted to say it ᕕ( ᐛ )ᕗ

 I started this blog to journal my learning process.